Youssef-Afella/RadianceCascadesUnity/README.md

 # Computing Cascades
 As I said, this approch relies on casting the rays in an effective pattern to approcimate the radiance<br/>
 I recommend watching this video made by SimonDev which talks about this in a more detailed way : https://youtu.be/3so7xdZHKxw?si=kkuR7l4EZW4KxlvQ<br/>
-What we usually does is casting a constant number of ray for each pixel like this example : [ShaderToy by DanielHopper](https://www.shadertoy.com/view/4ftXzS) and this is very costing in performance<br/>
+What we usually does is casting a constant number of ray for each pixel like this example : [ShaderToy by DanielHopper](https://www.shadertoy.com/view/4ftXzS) and this is VERY costing in performance<br/>

 So how do we compute:
 Let's say that our screen resolution is 1920x1080 and the dimensions of the probes in the cascade0 is 2x2<br/>